dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 }
 {% endprettify %}

-To handle other types of requests, you could simply add more `case` statements.
+To handle other types of requests such as `GET` requests, you could simply add more `case` statements, such as `case 'GET'`.
-For example, `case 'GET'` for HTTP GET requests.

 ###About Futures, briefly